Seven Men from Now: Plot

 Ben Stride walks into a desert cave encampment during a nighttime rainstorm.
 He encounters two men taking shelter next to a fire and asks to join them.
-Stride tells the men he is from the town of Silver Springs, which provokes a mysterious reaction from the two men.
-They discuss a robbery and murder that recently occurred there.
+Stride says he is from the town of Silver Springs.
+They later discuss a robbery and murder that recently occurred there.
 When Stride realizes who the men are, he guns them down.

 While tracking through the Arizona wilderness, Stride comes upon a wagon stuck in the mud.
-Stride helps pull the wagon clear, and the wagon's owners, John and Annie Greer, are grateful.
-Travelers from Kansas City, they admit they are inexperienced at frontier life and ask Stride to ride with them as they head south to the border town of Flora Vista on their way west to California.
+Stride helps pull the wagon clear.
+Travelers from Kansas City, the wagon's owners, John and Annie Greer, admit they are inexperienced at frontier life and ask Stride to ride with them as they head south to the border town of Flora Vista on their way west to California.
 Greer says he hopes to find a sales job there, but has been taking odd jobs along the way.
 The mention of Flora Vista arouses Stride's curiosity and he agrees to take them to the border.
-As the trio travels, Annie shows a growing attraction to Stride.
-At one point they are stopped by a US Army detail, whose commanding officer tells them to go back, as Chiricahua Apache have been spotted in the area and he cannot guarantee their safety.
+En route, they are stopped by a US Army detail, whose commanding officer tells them to go back, as Chiricahua Apache have been spotted in the area and he cannot guarantee their safety.

 Stride and the Greers travel on to a stagecoach relay station where they encounter Bill Masters and Clete, two former nemeses of Stride's.
 As they all spend the night at the station, Masters tells the Greers that Stride was once the sheriff of Silver Springs, and his wife was killed during the robbery of the Wells Fargo freight office.
 Stride has been tracking and killing the seven men who performed the robbery, and Masters intends to abscond with the $20,000 in gold they stole once Stride has accomplished his task.
-Annie feels sympathy for Stride, who confesses that he feels guilty about his wife's death because at the time he was no longer sheriff and too proud to take the deputy job, so she took one as a clerk at the freight office.
+Stride feels guilty about his wife's death because at the time he was no longer sheriff and too proud to take the deputy job, so she took one as a clerk at the freight office.
 Before the wagon heads out of the station, with Masters and Clete tagging along opportunistically, they are met by Chiricahua warriors.
 The Apache leave when Stride gives up one of the horses to the hungry tribesmen.